NICHD-BSPC/intro-rnaseq-hpc/lessons/wk5_lesson01_introR_Rstudio.md

 ### Adding files to your working directory

-Since we are on Biowulf, we can simply copy our files into our diretory!
+Since we are on Biowulf, we can simply copy our files into our directory!

 1. Move over to our Terminal tab (hiding next to the Console tab in the bottom right corner window).
 This allows us to use a Bash-based